ArranGravestock/home-model-client/README.md

 # Client Home-Model
 A web app client with integration with home-model-api, using restful practice to retrieve data from a mysql database.

-## Technology
-The web application is made only using **React.js**, with a few dependencies which are listed below.
-Components are split into seperate files and their respect .css file rather than using inline styles, for example:
-> ./controls.js, ./controls.css
+The client is used to perceive any data or to control parts from the server `home-model-server`, respentation through graphs and statistics to provide knowledge about their smart hub.

 ## Installation for development
 Install dependencies: